ahve19/BerN02-Exercise-Workflows-and-FAIR-principles/README.md

 ### 5.1 Why precondition with multigrid

 GMRES convergence depends on the spectrum of $J$.
 As the grid is refined, $J$'s condition number grows, and plain GMRES degrades (see Section 6).
-A **multigrid preconditioner** $M \approx J^{-1}$ fixes this by solving the linear system approximately on a hierarchy of coarser grids, where the smooth (low-frequency) error components — the ones a simple smoother cannot remove efficiently on the fine grid — are cheap to correct.
+A **multigrid preconditioner** $M \approx J^{-1}$ fixes this by solving the linear system approximately on a hierarchy of coarser grids, where the smooth (low-frequency) error components, the ones a simple smoother cannot remove efficiently on the fine grid, are cheap to correct.

 ### 5.2 Ingredients